-Chronic fatigue syndrome (CFS) is a condition that causes chronic, debilitating fatigue.
-It continues for at least 6 months.
-The fatigue is not relieved by bed rest.
+Chronic fatigue syndrome (CFS) is a complex condition that causes chronic, debilitating fatigue that is not relieved by bed rest or explained by any other medical condition.
 People who have CFS perform at a significantly lower level compared to their activity prior to the onset of the illness.

 over 6 months

-Tender lymph nodes over 6 monthsTrouble sleeping or not feeling refreshed after sleep over 6 monthsVisual disturbances (eyes sensitive to light, blurring, pain)Reduced activities (social, job-related, educational, and personal)Lightheadedness, balance problems, or faintingChills and night sweats
+Tender lymph nodes over 6 monthsTrouble sleeping or not feeling refreshed after sleep over 6 monthsVisual problems, such as blurring or eye painReduced activities—social, job-related, educational, and personalLightheadedness, balance problems, or faintingChills and night sweats

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 There are no specific diagnostic tests for CFS.
 Your doctor may do several other tests to rule out other conditions that can have similar symptoms.
+Blood, urine, and imaging tests generally appear normal, even when symptoms are present.

 If you have CFS, avoid overexertion and physical and emotional stress.
 Balancing your activities throughout the day may help you to not overexert yourself.
 Moderate exercise that is monitored by a doctor or physical therapist may improve symptoms.
 Slowly increase the duration and intensity of exercise.
 Light exercise and stretching 4 hours before bedtime may help with sleep.